Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: The existence of a torsion-low maximal isotopy

+We will first give the idea of the proof of Lemma \ref{L: mainproof-general case-1}.
+Under the assumptions, we prove that there exists a fixed point $z_1$ of $f$ that is not fixed along $I$, and the trajectory of $z_1$ along $I$ is contractible in $M\setminus (Y\setminus \{z\})$.
+So, there exist isotopies that fix $Y\setminus\{z\}$ and $z_1$.
+We choose suitable $z_1$, and consider a maximal extension $(Y_1,I_1)$ of $(Y\setminus\{z\},I)$.
+We will prove either $Y_1\setminus Y$ contains at least two points, or $I_1$ is torsion-low at $z_1$.

-\begin{proof} Fix a couple $(Y,I_Y)$ maximal in $(\mathcal{I},\precsim)$ and $z_0\in Y$ satisfying the assumptions of this lemma.
-Then, $z_0$ is an isolated point of $Y$.
+\begin{proof}[Proof of Lemma \ref{L: mainproof-general case-1}] Fix a couple $(Y,I)$ maximal in $(\mathcal{I},\precsim)$ and $z_0\in Y$ satisfying the assumptions of this lemma.
+By Remark \ref{R: not torsion low means isolated}, $z_0$ is an isolated point of $Y$.
 Write $Y_0=Y\setminus\{z_0\}$.
-Then $Y_0$ is a closed subset and $M\setminus Y_0$ is neither a sphere nor a plane.
-Due to Remark \ref{R: pre-rotation set like interval}, one has to consider the following four cases: \begin{itemize} \item[i)]$z_0$ is an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}> I_Y$ at $z_0$ which does not have a positive rotation type; \item[ii)] $z_0$ is not an isolated fixed point of $f$ and $\rho_s(I_Y, z_0)\subset [-\infty,-1)$; \item[iii)]$z_0$ is an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}<I_Y$ at $z_0$ which does not have a negative rotation type; \item[iv)] $z_0$ is not an isolated fixed point of $f$ and $\rho_s(I_Y, z_0)\subset (1,+\infty]$. \end{itemize} We will study the first two cases, the other ones can be treated in a similar way.
+Then $Y_0$ is a closed subset of $M$.
+Denote by $M_{Y_0}$ the connected component of $M\setminus Y_0$ containing $z_0$.
+By assumption, $M_{Y_0}$ is neither homeomorphic to a sphere nor to a plane.
+Due to the definition of the torsion-low property and Proposition \ref{P: local rotation type non-isolated}, one has to consider the following four cases: \begin{itemize} \item[i)]$z_0$ is an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}> I$ at $z_0$ which does not have a positive rotation type; \item[ii)] $z_0$ is not an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}> I$ at $z_0$ which has a negative rotation type; \item[iii)]$z_0$ is an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}<I$ at $z_0$ which does not have a negative rotation type; \item[iv)] $z_0$ is not an isolated fixed point of $f$ and there exists a local isotopy $I'_{z_0}< I$ at $z_0$ which has a positive rotation type. \end{itemize} We will study the first two cases, the other two can be treated in a similar way.